wonma/100-days-of-code/log.md

 **Thoughts**
 Slow but steady.
 First time making a 100-day mark!
 Congratulations!
 Let's continue enjoying the coding journey.

+---

+### Day 101: February 4, Saturday

+**Today's Progress**

+- Initiated the 'Natour' advanced CSS project.
+- Learned how to create responsive layout using the float property (old way) to support the old browsers.
+  - Learned how **attribute selectors** can be beneficial to avoid redundant class markups.
+  - Learned how **:last-child** and **:last-of-type** are different and how to use it when creating the float grid system with CSS.
+  - Practiced SASS: **variables, calc function, mixin, nesting**.
+So cool!

+**Thoughts**
+I'm a happy coding practitioner. :)

 <!--

 <!-- ### Day 1: June 27, Monday